Xiddler/PORTABLE_ENV/backups/README.md

 /home/donagh/BACKUPS            :: a storage area for the backups and archives of the above folders

-Inside the BACKUPS/ directory are two (maybe more) script files for rsyncing and tarring
+Inside the BACKUPS/ directory are some script files for rsyncing, tarring, compressing and encrypting

-a_backup_to_RSYNC.sh            :: using rsync -avz
+a_backup_to_RSYNC.sh            :: using rsync -avz --exclude-file=ignore.txt
-b_tar_to_tarred.sh              :: tarring the folders from RSYNC/ to tarred/ c_compress_to_compressed.sh     :: to minimize size for copying to external d_encrypt_to_encrypted.sh       :: for storing in Dropbox and elsewhere
+b_tar_to_tarred.sh              :: tarring the folders from RSYNC/ to tarred/ c_compress_to_compressed.sh     :: to minimize size for copying to external d_backup_to_128USB.sh           :: contents of tarred to
+                                    ::: /media/pi/B693-3C22/from_RaspberryPi/Oct2020
+e_encrypt_to_encrypted.sh       :: for storing in Dropbox and elsewhere

 Why so complcated?
 I am afraid of losing my data.